nikitavoloboev/data/finance/finance.md

 For recurring expenses such as my `Monthly` and `Annually` category groups, I put the recurring cost as part of the category name.
 This lets met easily evaluate the costs of my recurring payments and analyze it at a glance and makes budgeting for future easier too.

 I will be moving to using [Actual app](https://actualbudget.com/beta/) instead of YNAB once Actual for mobile gets released.
-YNAB is way to expensive for what it does.
+YNAB is way too expensive for what it does.

 ## Notes
 - FI is possible everywhere.
 The idea stays the same, save more than you spend, try generate passive income through stocks, dividends and property.